zranger1/pixelblaze-client/README.md

 # pixelblaze-client
 A Python library that presents a simple, synchronous interface for communicating with and controlling one or more Pixelblaze LED controllers.
-Requires Python 3 and the websocket-client module.

 ## Requirements
 - Python 3.9-3.10